 There are many kinds of showers.
 Some you may find in Italian are…

 To take a hot shower

 To take a cold shower

-Doccia fredda in Italian can either mean cold shower or wet blanket depending on context.
+Doccia fredda in Italian can mean either cold shower or wet blanket, depending on the context.

 La notizia è arrivata come una doccia fredda.

 The news came as a wet blanket.

 Meteor shower is another word that doesn’t translate well into Italian.
 We actually say sciame di meteore, which means “meteor swarm”!

 Literally: Swarm of meteors

 And baby shower in Italian… translates to baby shower.
 It is borrowed from English and is a masculine noun.